videlais/Unofficial-Ink-Cookbook/Chapter3/index.md

     -> DONE
 ```

-This set ends very quickly!
+This part ends very quickly!

-The final set, however, expands outward into other branches.
+The final part, however, expands outward into other branches.

 ```ink
 * Go East